-• development of low, expansive breathing with a balanced resistance of respiratory muscles while singing.
+· low, expansive breathing with a balanced resistance of respiratory muscles while singing in the traditional appoggio manner.

-• the teaching of proper practice habits that allow students to make progress between lessons.
+· the teaching of proper practice habits and the development of a practice routine that allows students to make progress between lessons.

 I emphasize the role of the singer as an artist and communicator.
 Good diction and a thorough understanding of the meaning of the text and translation are essential, as is proper musicality through attention to phrasing, dynamics, tempi and articulation.
 The engagement of the whole body both technically and dramatically leads to exciting, expressive singing.